 Countless times before, I’d tried to tally up the sections, but as a person who struggled to tap her trivial reserves of patience, defeat generally won out somewhere between fifty and one hundred.
 I don’t know why I was drawn to it when everyone else around me seemed to barely notice its existence.
 The Wall had become as natural a part of the landscape as the wildflowers that dotted its base.

 The thick, gray mortar had started to crack in places, and life prevailed in the form of invasive weeds.
 I bowed down, plucked them from the ground and the fissures, and tossed them to the side.
-My hand stroked the freshly revealed surface — the surface that shielded us against the dangers that we saw every night on our television screens.
+My hand stroked the freshly revealed surface — the surface that shielded us against the dangers that were brought to life every night on our television screens.
 I closed my eyes and gave thanks for its protection.

 A dark shape slowly inched its way up The Wall’s face and I stretched up on my tiptoes, straining to focus my vision.
 I recognized the silhouette as that of a lizard, about six inches in length, tail curled against its back.
 A cloud drifted across the sun, and my eyes found his.
 We remained transfixed for just a moment, a flash really, before he turned and scrambled up and out of view, leaving me behind.

-The entirety of the Wall’s length had been patrolled by guards for twenty-four hours a day when it was first erected in 2022, and for the first years that followed.
+The entirety of the Wall’s length had been patrolled by guards for twenty-four hours a day when it was first erected in 2022, and for the first years that followed when escape attempts by the treasonous were a regular-enough occurrence.
 No more.
 Decades had passed, and multiple generations had been born in its shadow.
 Technology had evolved and so had surveillance — progress.
 I couldn’t help but feel proud of our leaders.

 “Stay where you are.”
 An authoritative voice boomed behind me and I froze, my vision still focused on the gray expanse in front of me.
 “Hands above your head and turn around slowly.”